hove-io/navitia_sdk_docs/docs/getting_started.md

 | `max_length` | :material-close: | Set the max allowed number of characters | `Int` | `0` |
 | `required` | :material-close: | Whether the field is mandatory | `Boolean` | `false` |

+!!! info "Info"

-⚠️ Please note that `PASSWORD` type is only available for signup screen!
+    `PASSWORD` field type is only available for signup screen

 #### Around Me features